bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 - [Kite](https://www.kite.com/)
 - [TabNine](https://www.tabnine.com/)

-Terminals, sometimes casually referred to as “command lines” or “consoles”, are desktop applications that allow you to interact with a shell.
+Terminals, sometimes casually referred to as “command lines " or “consoles ", are desktop applications that allow you to interact with a shell.

 A shell is a _text-based user interface_ that allows you to control your computer.
 Instead of using a mouse to click UI elements and icons, you type commands into the shell that allow you to do things like open desktop applications, run code, navigate your computer’s file system, automate tedious or repetitive tasks, and so much more.